CyberGen49/simplecyber.org/README.md

 I initially intended to host this thing on GitHub Pages, but not having access to PHP would mean manually reusing a lot of code from page to page, which is something I try to avoid.
 Instead, I'm hosting this site from home.

 ## Changelog
+No versioning for now, but changes are separated by the day they were made, not necessarily committed.
+My days are split by sleep, not midnight, so these dates will tend to lag behind their respective commits.

 ### 2022-01-17
 * Added the Password Generator tool
 * Remembered that this changelog exists and updated it, using commit history for reference

 ### 2022-01-16
-* Improved the Open Port Checker server side code's error handling
+* Improved error handling on the server side of the Open Port Checker
 * Added the Browser Variable Dump tool

 ### 2022-01-15